 The City plans to draw upon the assessment findings to formulate a work plan that will align the City's programs, policies, and priorities with the varying needs of older adults and inform coordination with providers of older adult services.

 As the assessment illustrated, the needs of older adults vary depending on a diverse array of factors, such as age, employment status, and income.
 As a next step, the City will build upon the strategies that were suggested by focus group participants and partners, and identify evidence-based, cost-effective practices that have been implemented by other communities.

-Additionally, Santa Clara will align strategies with other planning efforts focused on older adults.
+Additionally, as an Age-Friendly City, Santa Clara will align strategies with other planning efforts focused on older adults.
 Santa Clara may utilize the AARP's framework of assessment, planning, implementation, and evaluation of progress.
-In doing so, Santa Clara will be joining a growing number of communities around the world striving to create livable communities that benefit and support older adults.
+In doing so, Santa Clara will be joining a growing number of communities preparing for the rapid aging of the U.S. population by paying increased attention to the environmental, economic and social factors that influence the health and well-being of older adults.
+By doing so, these communities are better equipped to become great places, and even lifelong homes, for people of all ages. xxiii